nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Unpinning an existing applicant while all applicants are being shown

-    1. Prerequisites: List all applicants using the `list` command.
-One applicant in the list.
+    1. Prerequisites: One applicant in the list.
 The list contains a pinned applicant named `Alex Yeoh`.

     1. Test case: `unpin Alex Yeoh`<br>